-For continuing review of research, all IRB members, including the assigned reviewer has access to the entire protocol submission within the iRIS electronic IRB system, which includes the complete protocol, including any protocol modifications previously approved by the IRB.
+For continuing review of research, all IRB members, including the assigned reviewer has access to the entire protocol submission within the iRIS electronic IRB system, which includes the completeprotocol, including any protocol modifications previously approved by the IRB.
+Protocols subject to expedited continuing review are assigned to an IRB member reviewer (preferably the original reviewer of the protocol) and are not presented at a convened meeting; however, the reviews are reported on the IRB agenda.